 On a basic level, you could always consider your shower wall tile assembly to be “waterproof” if there are no cracks in the tile or grout joints because no liquid water could get through it.

-However, water leakage has always been relatively easy to address, water vapor on the other hand, and water vapor diffusion into the shower wall is whole different thing.
+However, water leakage has always been relatively easy to address when the tile layer is carefully installed.
+Water vapor on the other hand, and water vapor diffusion into the shower wall is whole different thing.

-Once you embrace this reality you start to recognize the importance of things like material perm ratings, dew point location and proper building envelope design... as I'll explain below.
+Once you embrace this reality you start to recognize the importance of things like material perm ratings, dew point location and proper building envelope design... as I'll explain in more detail below.

 Why Shower Walls Require Waterproofing